 A manufacturing operator is primarily responsible for overseeing and controlling the performance of machines and equipment, ensuring efficiency and smooth workflow.
 Their responsibilities revolve around monitoring production operations, conducting regular maintenance checks to ensure the accuracy and quality of machinery, performing corrective measures and adjustments as needed, and assessing the quality of finished products, all while adhering to deadlines and goals.
 Furthermore, it is vital to comply with the company's safety policies and regulations to maintain a safe and healthy work environment for everyone.

-There are some key differences in responsibilities as well.
-For example, an assembly worker responsibilities require skills like "pallet jack," "assembly process," "defective materials," and "safety standards."
+There are some key differences in the responsibilities of each position.
+For example, assembly worker responsibilities require skills like "pallet jack," "assembly process," "defective materials," and "safety standards."
 Meanwhile a typical manufacturing operator has skills in areas such as "basic math," "gmp," "math," and "hand tools."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Manufacturing team members are employees who are part of the group or department that fulfills the manufacturing need of the company or plant.
 They are trained workers who are familiar with the needs of the organization.
 They may handle machines or may also be assigned to work on their own using manual tools or their own hands, especially if such activities are not possible to do with a machine.
 Manufacturing team members work within manufacturing deadlines and ensure that products are made within the agreed timeline.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, assembly worker responsibilities are more likely to require skills like "safety procedures," "quality standards," "quality checks," and "assembly process."
-Meanwhile, a manufacturing team member might be skilled in areas such as "customer service," "cleanliness," "guest service," and "good communication."
+Meanwhile, a manufacturing team member has duties that require skills in areas such as "customer service," "cleanliness," "guest service," and "good communication."
 These differences highlight just how different the day-to-day in each role looks.

 A production team member is responsible for performing duties in manufacturing and industrial processes, conducting quality check procedures for the outputs, and inspecting the efficiency of items before distribution.
 Production team members operate various equipment and machinery, requiring them to ensure that the equipment works in the best state to avoid potential hazards and delay in operations.
 They also maintain the cleanliness and orderliness of the production area, escalate any defects and malfunctioning components, and coordinating with the whole team to reach production goals and objectives.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an assembly worker is likely to be skilled in "assembly line," "defective materials," "air tools," and "assembly problems," while a typical production team member is skilled in "work ethic," "strong work ethic," "customer service," and "cleanliness."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an assembly worker is likely to be skilled in "assembly line," "defective materials," "air tools," and "assembly problems," while a typical production team member is skilled in "work ethic," "strong work ethic," "customer service," and "cleanliness."

 Production workers are employees who are usually seen in an assembly line in a company's factory.
 They are responsible for a specific part of the production of goods for the company.
 They ensure that production processes are being followed.
 Production workers are required to be efficient, detail-oriented, and organized.
 They should be able to uphold the quality standards set by the company and should be able to conduct quality control checks.
 Should they be working alongside machines, and they must know how to operate the machine as well as maintain it.
 Production workers should also be familiar with occupational safety and health guidelines and must be able to follow policies and procedures in place.